feldera/feldera/docs/docs/sql/datetime.md

 # Date/time operations

-`TIME` literals have the form `TIME 'HH:MM:SS.FFF`, where the fractional part is optional.
+`TIME` literals have the form `TIME 'HH:MM:SS.FFF`, where the fractional part is optional, and can have between 0 and 9 digits.
 A time represents a time within a day, limited to between 0 and 24 hours.

 Values of type `DATE`, `TIME`, and `TIMESTAMP` can be compared using `=`, `<>`, `!=`, `<`, `>`, `<=`, `>=`, `<=>`,